 The reasons for caulking can be divided into two broad categories: cosmetic and protective.

 - Painters use caulk for the former reason.
 Leaving gaps around the tops or sides of windows, under window sills or ledges, or around window panes or trim would be unprofessional and look unsightly.
-So they fill then with caulk before painting.
+So they fill them with caulk before painting.
 And yes, in case you were wondering, there are types of caulk that lend themselves to being painted.

 - Building maintenance personnel, home improvement professionals, and homeowners themselves look to caulk for protection.
 They know that caulking is a preventive step that can protect a dwelling from nightmares like mildew, wood rot, and masonry cracks from devastating a structure.
 All of these stem from water seeping into a crack or gap around the window and going on to damage the surrounding walls and/or floors.